-Irrespective of the econometric model, we can then construct forecasts of house price growth to evaluate the temperature in the housing market.
+Irrespective of the econometric model, we can then construct forecasts of house price growth to evaluate the temperature of the housing market.
 In particular, if the model - which includes the relevant theoretical fundamentals as suggested by the theoretical model - produces forecasts that systematically underpredict actual house price growth, I will take this as suggesting that house prices are overvalued.

-2.1.3 Approach # 3: Loss of equilibrium correction
+Approach # 3: Loss of equilibrium correction